Tapsy-Org/Tapsy-backend-Node/docs/REVIEW_API.md

 The Review API allows users to create, read, and manage video reviews with ratings, captions, hashtags, and business associations.

+### Bad Review Feedback System

+The API includes a special feature for handling negative reviews:

+- **Automatic Status Management**: Reviews with ratings ONE or TWO are automatically set to PENDING status
+- **Feedback Collection**: Users can provide detailed feedback text for bad reviews using the `feedbackText` field
+- **Business Insights**: This feedback is stored separately and allows businesses to understand and address negative experiences
+- **Optional but Recommended**: While `feedbackText` is optional, it's highly recommended for bad reviews to provide constructive feedback

 ## Authentication

 All protected endpoints require a valid Bearer token in the Authorization header: